12 Best Things to Do in Punta Gorda, Belize

 From Garbutts in Punta Gorda, you can rent a kayak and paddle to Joe Taylor Creek.
 It’s a great way to explore the mangrove and see wildlife.
 You can also see volcanic rocks along the bank, the weird thing is the closest volcano is thousands of miles away, in Guatemala.

 The best time to go is in the morning when it’s not too hot, and it’s easiest to spot birds.

-Probably Belize’s wildest and most gorgeous cayes, a visit to Sapodilla, one hour away from the coast, is a perfect day trip, where you can snorkel and visit deserted beaches.
+Probably Belize’s wildest and most gorgeous cayes, a visit to Sapodilla Cayes, 2.5 hours away from the coast, is a perfect day trip, where you can snorkel and visit deserted beaches.

-You can easily get to all the places above via public transportation except for Lunbaantun.
+The best way to explore the area is by car but you can also easily get to most places listed above via public transportation.
 You can also hitchhike, I did it (alone), everybody there told me it was as safe as it gets.
 Avoid trying to take the bus on Sundays, as not many are running.

 Accommodations in Punta Gorda are pretty basic and usually more expensive than in the rest of Belize.
 They are a couple of nice resorts outside of the city, but they’re hard to reach without a car.

 A Piece of Ground – The only hostel in Punta Gorda, overpriced, but it’s a nice place to hang out and meet people, it’s clean and well organized.

 Lux Guesthouse – The cheapest accommodation in town ($30 BZ), basic fan rooms with shared bathrooms.
 It’s not on Google map, it’s close to where the boats from Livingston arrive, when you get out of there go right on Front Street, and you’ll find it.
 Here’s the owner’s phone number: +501 603-2539